abhiramd09/stealth-ai-x-commerce-hiring-assignment/README.md

 ## Note to the Judges
 - In some responses there might be a slight variation in the price you see in the response and in the product link.
 This is due to the dynamic nature of e-commerce websites where prices can change frequently and each user can see a different price of the same product.
 - A lot of thought has been put into the design of the application to ensure it returns the most relevant product details.
-Kindness while evaluating the application is appreciated :).
+Kindness while evaluating the application is appreciated :).he m

+## Scope of Improvements
+- The model used is very generic which is trained on previous data.
+The pricing number in the response can vary 10 to 20% with the actual price on the website.
+This can be improved by training a custom model specific for scrapping purpose.
+- The model can be experimented with different types of prompts which might generate more accurate results.

 ## Working Video Proof
 This video demonstrates how to start the application locally and run various example queries.
 As displaying a video in `Readme.md` is  not supported yet, the video can be found in the projects root directory as `/working-video-proof.mp4`.